 Inclusion, Diversity, Equity & Accessibility (IDEA)

-Below is a list of inspiring initiatives committed to actively support accessibility, anti-racism, and 2SLGBTQI+ inclusion, and to encourage diversity in all workplaces.
-You will also find some useful reading material, current resources and guidelines.
+Below is a list of initiatives, statements, resources and organizations committed to actively support accessibility, anti-racism, and 2SLGBTQI+ inclusion, and to encourage diversity in all workplaces.

 • Reading Material